sonic-net/SONiC/doc/SAI_failure_handling/SAI_failure_handling.md

 An illustrative figure of the failure handling framework is shown below.
 The orchagent generates SAI calls according to the information in APPL_DB given by upper layers.
 In the case of SAI failures, the orchagent gets the failure status via the feedback mechanism in synchronous mode.
-Based on the failure information, the failure handling functions in orchagent make the first attempt to address the failure.
+Based on the failure information, the failure handling functions in the orchagent make the first attempt to address the failure.
 An ERROR_DB is also introduced to support escalation to upper layers.
-In the scenario where orchagent is unable to resolve the problem, the failure handling functions would escalate the failure to upper layers by pushing the failure into the ERROR_DB.
+In the scenario where the orchagent is unable to resolve the problem, the failure handling functions would escalate the failure to the upper layers by pushing the failure into the ERROR_DB.

 <img src="Framework.png">